Traveling so easy a Gingerbread can do it!

 We landed at Suvarnabhumi Airport in Bangkok and took a cab to Khaosan Palace Hotel.
 At 12:30am our driver pulled over and provided further directions to our hotel.
 Dragging our luggage down the sidewalk, we turned left to see Khaosan Road blocked off.
-We pushed our way through the mass of sweaty, drunk, high, dancing people.
+We pushed our way through the sweaty, intoxicated, high, dancing mass of people.
 Running over nearby toes with our luggage, we elbowed and swatted away vendors selling scorpions on a stick, laughing gas, and beer.

 The party started around 9:00pm every night and the music vibrating through the hotel walls ended at 2:00am, but the party didn’t stop then.
-Up early for tours, people were still along the sidewalks inhaling balloons of laughing gas, smoking, drinking, and being dragged into a cab at 6:00am.
+Up early for tours, people were still along the sidewalks inhaling balloons of laughing gas, smoking, drinking, and being dragged into cabs at 6:00am.

 Before the chaos unleashes at 9:00pm, Khaosan Road is a great location.
-We stayed at Khaosan Palace Hotel with a beautiful rooftop pool, within walking distance of the Grand Palace, and is close to shopping, restaurants, and bars.
+We stayed at Khaosan Palace Hotel with a beautiful rooftop pool, within walking distance of the Grand Palace, and close to shopping, restaurants, and bars.
 We highly recommend dining at The One on Khaosan.
-The vegetarian curry was one of the best I had in Thailand.
+The vegetarian curry was one of the best curries we had during our visit to Thailand.

 Be cautious of street food.

-The streets of Bangkok are lined with carts of steaming noodles, fried insects, sizzling spring rolls, slices of fruit, and stray cats.
+The streets of Bangkok were lined with carts of steaming noodles, fried insects, sizzling spring rolls, slices of fruit, and stray cats.
 We noticed a lot of flies, lurking cats, and unsavory looking carts upon closer inspection.
 We love to eat like locals, but always use our best judgment.
-We only eat from a stand that is clean, fruit that hasn’t been peeled, food that is cooked in front of us, and stay away from meat.
-And, don’t drink the water.
+We only eat from stands that are clean, unpeeled fruit, food prepared and cooked in front of us, and avoid meat.
+Don’t drink the water.